-Beyond Plastics embedded Bluetooth trackers in 53 polypropylene cold cups at 35 Starbucks stores; 0 of 36 returning trackers pinged from a recycling facility.
+Beyond Plastics used Bluetooth trackers in 53 polypropylene cups at 35 Starbucks locations; 0 of 36 tracked cups reached a recycling facility.

 Key Takeaways

-11 of 21 target states had Starbucks stores with no in-store recycling at all, contradicting the “widely recyclable” nationwide claim.
+11 of the 21 target states had Starbucks stores with no recycling at all, or signage routing cups to landfill only, undermining the “60% of US households can recycle curbside” claim.

 Hacker News Comment Review